 As an Ubuntu administrator, you are highly recommended to check and update the Kernel regularly.
-If you were not used to updating the Ubuntu Linux kernel, do not worry and follow the steps of this guide to be a master in Updating Linux Kernel.
+If you are not used to updating the Ubuntu Linux kernel, do not worry and follow the steps of this guide to become a master in Updating Linux Kernel.
 There are five ways to Upgrade Linux Kernel in Ubuntu.
-Join us to learn all of the methods.
+Join us to learn all of the most used Ubuntu update kernel methods.

 What is Linux Kernel, how it Works, and Why should be up-to-date?

 The kernel is a computer program that sits at the heart of an operating system.
 The OS component that loads first and stays in the main memory is this one.
 The system hardware and application software are connected via the kernel.
 Linux kernel is a free, open-source, monolithic, modular, Unix-like operating system kernel.

 Because the Linux kernel is monolithic, it controls all driver and hardware operations.
 Virtually every aspect of the operating system operates in kernel space.
 The Linux kernel supports the insertion and removal at runtime of loadable kernel modules.
 By keeping only, the necessary modules in kernel memory, the kernel’s memory footprint is reduced and its overall performance is increased.